xiaolai/regular-investing-in-box/docs/en/README.md

 Our body is not the border between ourselves and reality, because we are able to actively cause change in areas outside of our body.

 We can make extensions to our body.
-For instance, we can extend our legs by using transportation tools like bicycles and cars, and we can extend our brain by using Internet devices.
+For instance, we can extend our legs using transportation tools like bicycles and cars, and we can extend our brains using Internet devices.
 Actually, once we are sufficiently proficient with any tool it effectively becomes a part of our body.
 Clearly, we can influence the world outside of our body.
-For instance, we can use our trust and respect to gain the trust and respect of another, as parents we can use our behavior to become a model for our children, and as an investor we can hold assets over the long term to achieve excellent long-term returns.
+For instance, we can use our trust and respect to gain the trust and respect of another; as parents we can use our behavior to become a model for our children; and as an investor we can hold assets over the long term to achieve excellent long-term returns.

-However, there is a border encompassing the area of reality that we can influence through our behavior.
+However, there is a border which encompasses the area of reality that we can influence through our behavior.
 Within this border, we can constantly advance through hard work.
 Outside of this border, there is nothing we can do.

 If an individual is unable to clearly recognize the existence of this border, they will always live a life of chaos and pain.

 The clearest example of this is parents raising children.
 If parents focus their efforts on improving themselves, then they are within their own border, which is good.
 But in most situations we find that parents focus their efforts outside their own border, where they actually can do nothing.
 Children aren't stupid.
 Actually, their brains have a radar-like ability to see whether or not their parents follow their own advice.
 If their parents' actions don't match up with their words, the child will find it quite painful, especially since they still don't have a clear understanding of their own border.
 Their parents are constantly invading their border, and they don't have the ability to defend themselves.
 This is the source of most negative reactions in children.
 The child feels pain, and the parent feels even more pain, precisely because they are exerting effort in an area that they can't control.
 They keep failing and trying again with increasingly worse results until both sides are exhausted.

 Of course, a more common example occurs in the investing world.
-Do investors really need participate in operations?
+Do investors really need to participate in operations?
 Maybe sometimes.
 But we can be almost certain that traders in the secondary market shouldn't participate in the operations of the companies they invest in.
 In fact, not needing to participate in operations is one of the biggest advantages of investing in the secondary markets.

 However, the operators of almost every publicly traded company receive many letters from shareholders every day.
 These shareholders have all sorts of complaints and advice, and they often end up working themselves into quite a tizzy.
 They are incognizant of the fact that they are wasting effort outside of their own border.
 They have idea that effort outside of that border is completely useless, and that if it has any effect at all it will be negative.
 They will never understand, because they themselves lack the ability to create an effective business model and eventually secure investment from the public.
 If they were able to do so, they would discover that it's terrible to have so many people on the outside trying to influence you, and that it's even worse to be actually swayed by those on the outside.
 You could even say the following: a company that is easily swayed by the secondary market is not worth investing in.